 RF from the main antenna ports (A and B) passes through low pass filters and a transmit/ receive (T/R) PIN diode switch on the transmitter or 100W amplifier boards.
 From there, the signal enters the antenna input (J2) on the RXBPF board (See RXBPF schematic, Sheet 2).
-Relay K6 selects either this input or one from the Receive Antenna input (J3) after the latter is passed through a 35MHz low pass filter.
+Relay K6 selects either this input or one from the Receive Antenna input (J3) after the latter is passed through a 55MHz low pass filter.
 The Receive Antenna does not pass through band-specific low pass filters or a T/R switch as does the main antenna, which reduces the loss, but also exposes it to potential intermodulation distortion (intermod) from strong shortwave stations.
 If you experience intermod when using the receive antenna, we recommend use of an external bandpass filter such as those made by Array Solutions.
-Back to back zener diodes on the Receive Antenna input protect against extremely strong signals.RFC1 is a 1mH choke that routes low frequencies to ground, reducing hum from power lines.
+RFC1 is a 1mH choke that routes low frequencies to ground, reducing hum from power lines.

-$High-pass\ and\ bandpass\ filters,\ attenuator 1,\ PSB^{TM}$
+$High-pass\ and\ bandpass\ filters,\ attenuator 1,\ input\ overload\ protection,\ PSB^{TM}$

-The selected signal is then fed through a high-pass filter located between GaAsFET switches U5 and U6.
-This filter reduces the chance of intermod from strong AM broadcast stations and is engaged automatically when the receive frequency is above 1.6MHz.
+The selected signal is then fed through a high-pass filter located between relays K6 and K7.
+If selected, this filter reduces the chance of intermod from strong AM broadcast stations.
+A menu option allows the filter to be enable or disabled on a VFO memory basis.
 The signal then passes through a 10dB attenuator which can also be switched out.
 Pressing the front panel Pre2/Atten button activates this attenuator unless preamp1 is on.
-The output, "A" on the schematic, is then passed through eleven bandpass filters, each controlled by a pair of GaAsFET switches, with each filter handling a different segment of the HF spectrum.
-In addition, one pair of GaAsFETs

-(U20/U21 on Sheet 8 of the RXBPF board) is allocated as a bypass.
+The output of the attenuator is clamped by diodes D1 and D2 to prevent large input signals from damaging the rest of the circuitry.
+It is then coupled to two outputs via transformer T3, which can be disabled.
+One output is passed to the back panel for connection to a secondary receiver.
+The other is connected to point "A" on the schematic, which is the bus that all eleven bandpass filters are connected to, each controlled by a pair of GaAsFET switches, with each filter handling a different segment of the HF spectrum.
+In addition, one pair of GaAsFETs (U14/U15 on Sheet 7 of the RXBPF board) is allocated as a bypass.
 This circuit represents the DZKit exclusive Passive Signal Boost (PSB)TM.
 By skipping the BPFs, any associated front-end loss is eliminated at the expense of a potential increase in intermod, and an increase in the noise floor, since more spectrum is allowed in.
 However, on a fading band, that extra 5dB of "gain" (actually "lack of loss") can spell the difference between hearing and not hearing a weak signal.
 PSB is not intended to be used except under such conditions.
 We do not recommend that you leave it enabled permanently even though signals will sound stronger.